 Criminal negligence is also an offence under the Criminal Code, and the same procedure of taking photographs and fingerprints applies.

-Again, as this is a criminal offence, a person convicted of criminal negligence will have a criminal record of the conviction and also will lose their drivers license for a period of at least one year in Ontario.
+Again, because this is a criminal offence, a person convicted of criminal negligence will have a criminal record.

 You now haveoptions: